 - 2.1.1.
-Laying hens must be able to dust bathe. - 2.1.2.
-Laying hens must have enough space to spread wings. - 2.1.3.
-Laying hens must have access to perches and nest boxes in dark, secluded areas. - 2.1.4.
-Shelters and housing must be well-ventilated and allow fresh air to enter. - 2.1.5.
-Laying hens are not permitted to be kept in battery cages or any other methods of unreasonable, prolonged confinement. - 2.1.6.
+Laying hens are not permitted to be kept in battery cages or any other methods of unreasonable, prolonged confinement. - 2.1.2.
+Laying hens must be able to dust bathe. - 2.1.3.
+Laying hens must have enough space to spread wings. - 2.1.4.
+Laying hens must have access to perches and nest boxes in dark, secluded areas. - 2.1.5.
+Shelters and housing must be well-ventilated and allow fresh air to enter. - 2.1.6.
 Laying hens must have ample space indoors to express behaviors natural to their species. - 2.1.7.
 Laying hens must have access to the outdoors for a minimum of 6 hours per day, weather permitting. - 2.1.8.
-Outdoor access areas must provide direct sunlight and a minimum of 2 square feet (0.19 square meters) per bird. - 2.1.9.
-Outdoor access areas must not be exclusively concrete and should be covered vegetation, gravel, straw, mulch, or sand.
+Outdoor access areas must provide direct sunlight and a minimum of 2 square feet (0.19 square meters) per bird.

-A-LHES V1.0: March 2021 1
+A-LHE V2.0: 2025

-- 2.1.10.
+- 2.1.9.
+Outdoor access areas must not be exclusively concrete and should be covered with vegetation, gravel, straw, mulch, or sand. - 2.1.10.
 Laying hens must have access to housing or shelter that protects them from weather or climate extremes. - 2.1.11.
-Heat must be provided in cold temperatures to maintain comfort.
+Heat must be provided in cold temperatures to maintain comfort. - 2.1.12.
+Predator protection measures should be in place, utilizing non-lethal methods first.